Pack your bags ‘cos you’re in for a ride. Travel from Singapore to Malaysia and discover culture, art, shopping and food along the way.

 Put these destinations in Malaysia on your map…

 If you need to be near a swish mall, nice restaurants and tall buildings, Kuala Lumpur is the city across the causeway for you.
 A drive from Singapore will take you five to six hours, but brace yourself for the traffic in KL when you arrive.
 It’ll be worth it when you hit the food havens of Jalan Alor (get those roasted chicken wings!) and Petaling Street.
-Next, shop up a storm from Bangsar to Bukit Bintang, and check in to a snazzy hotel like Aloft KL, Chaos Hotel or the rustic Sekeping Backlane.
+Next, shop up a storm from Bangsar to Bukit Bintang, and check in to a snazzy hotel like Aloft KL Central, Chaos Hotel, Else Retreats, or the rustic Sekeping Backlane.

 Enough with the day trips to JB!
 Technically a drive (not a road trip) away, it’s about time you check in to a fab hotel for a weekend and explore the capital of Johor’s cafes, night markets, heritage shops and more.
 It’s no secret: JB’s our favourite place to pop over for cool little cafes, authentic Malaysian street fare and shopping at those designer outlets.

 Add these destinations to your travel itinerary, and get to road tripping in Malaysia!